rivillar/mybox_provisioning/README.md

 When both VirtualBox and Vagrant are installed, you may now begin building a virtual box.

 $ vagrant init rivillar/mybox --box-version 1.0 \

+A new file call Vagrantfile will be created in your present working directory.
+We need to replace this with the modified Vagrantfile provided.

+4. Copy the bootstrap.sh and phpinfo.php in your present working directory.

+These files can be found in https://gist.github.com/rivillar/8f94a8b10de185eebfaf1dc1df42d380.

+Please ensure that these 3 files and your present working directory have 755 permission.

+Start up your system:

 $ vagrant up

 To test if you are able to login please enter the command below:

 $ vagrant ssh

 Once you are able to login, please exit and go back to your host machine.

-You now have a minimally installed virtual box.
-You may now proceed with customizing the newly-installed box.

-4. We need to keep 3 important files to provision a successful box as per the requirement:

-- a new modified Vagrantfile
-- a file called phpinfo.php
-- a file called bootstrap.sh

-These files can be found in https://gist.github.com/rivillar/8f94a8b10de185eebfaf1dc1df42d380

-5. Please ensure that these 3 files are in your present working directory.
-Your base directory (present working directory) and these 3 files should have 755 permission.

-6. After putting them in place, we need to reload the newly-built virtual box.

-$ vagrant reload --provision

-7. Test if php and apache are working as required.
+5. Test if php and apache are working as required.
 Access the default homepage from your host machine's browser.

 enter the url http://localhost:8888/phpinfo.php or http://127.0.0.1:8888/phpinfo.php

-At this point, you should be able to see the php homepage.
+At this point, you should be able to see the required homepage successfully.